Producing a talking head video can potentially be one of the best investments you or your company make as part of your marketing endeavours.

 Therefore if you can afford it use services of professional video production company.
 They will use special lighting setups.
 This way your video will get that smooth pro look.
 Remember – light is probably one of the most important elements of video, so you really should prepare yourself and educate yourself about proper lighting techniques before shooting the video yourself.
 Going with a pro video production company will save you the time and hassle of learning all the technicalities of lighting your video properly.

 Get Quality Audio

-It is important to find a location that is relatively less noisy.
+Talking head video without a good quality audio is wasted money and time.
+To get proper audio for your video it is important to find a location that is relatively less noisy.
 Avoid places where traffic can be heard or where other people are talking loudly.